OpenNebula/docs/source/installation_and_configuration/containerized_deployment/overview.rst

 .. important:: This feature is a **Technology Preview**.
 It's not recommended for production environments!

-As a complement to the traditional installation via operating system packages (see :ref:`Single Front-end Installation <frontend_installation>`), it's possible to deploy the complete OpenNebula Front-end (except hypervisor nodes!) from the official container image on supported container runtimes `Docker <https://www.docker.com/>`__ and `Podman <https://podman.io>`__  in multiple ways.
+As a complement to the traditional installation via operating system packages (see :ref:`Single Front-end Installation <frontend_installation>`), it's possible to deploy the complete OpenNebula Front-end (except hypervisor nodes!) in the container(s).
+The official OpenNebula Front-end container image can be used with `Docker <https://www.docker.com/>`__ and `Podman <https://podman.io>`__ container runtimes and multiple deployment scenarios.

 Containerized Front-end deployment features: